matthijskooijman/arduino-lmic/README.md

 Examples
 --------
-This library currently provides two examples:
+This library currently provides three examples:

- - `ttn.ino` shows a basic transmission of a "Hello, world!" message using the LoRaWAN protocol.
+ - `ttn-abp.ino` shows a basic transmission of a "Hello, world!" message using the LoRaWAN protocol.
 It contains some frequency settings and encryption keys intended for use with The Things Network, but these also correspond to the default settings of most gateways, so it should work with other networks and gateways as well.
-This example uses "personalization" (preconfiguring a device address and encryption keys), and does not employ over-the-air activation.
+This example uses activation-by-personalization (ABP, preconfiguring a device address and encryption keys), and does not employ over-the-air activation.

    Reception of packets (in response to transmission, using the RX1 and RX2 receive windows is also supported).

+ - `ttn-otaa.ino` also sends a "Hello, world!" message, but uses over the air activation (OTAA) to first join a network to establish a session and security keys.
+This was tested with The Things Network, but should also work (perhaps with some changes) for other networks.

  - `raw.ino` shows how to access the radio on a somewhat low level, and allows to send raw (non-LoRaWAN) packets between nodes directly.